imamfzn/autan/README.md

 # Dependencies

-* MongoDB
-Autan used mongodb to store user credentials and refresh  tokens.
+* MongoDB, to store user credentials and refresh tokens.

 # How-To
 1. Download / clone this repository